kdschmidt1/Sail_Instrument/Readme.md

 ![nur ein Beispiel](https://github.com/kdschmidt1/SegelDisplay/blob/1f7c9f73a63de39d7d9d32b99be04a16940e7baa/Images/Achtung.png "Beispielbild")

-**This Plugin only works with an AVNAV-Version including User-Overlays (see Issue request [213](https://github.com/wellenvogel/avnav/issues/213) with a daily-release already in preparation**
+**This Plugin only works with an AVNAV-Version including User-Overlays (see Issue request [213](https://github.com/wellenvogel/avnav/issues/213) with a daily-release already in preparation!**
 The project provides a plugin showing a display on a map overlay that is inspired by B&Gs sailsteer
 Basically this plugin uses the [AvNav Plugin Interface](https://www.wellenvogel.net/software/avnav/docs/hints/plugins.html?lang=en).